Renaissance architecture of Toulouse: Hôtel du Vieux-Raisin

+This hôtel with magnificent Renaissance windows underwent several phases through the 16th century; attributions remain debated.

-In 1515 the lawyer and capitoul Béringuier Maynier acquired a 15th-century hotel.
-On a new dwelling framed by two stair towers extended by two short wings (first span of the present wings), he had many windows richly decorated with pilasters, candelabras and scrolls placed.
-Busts in medallions decorate the large stair tower.
-In the hotel, a ceremonial fireplace honours the great humanist culture of the owner, its decoration is an apology of fortune, abundance and fertility.
+In 1515, jurist and capitoul Béringuier Maynier acquired a 15th-century hôtel.
+On a new lodging flanked by two stair-towers extended by two short wings, he installed numerous windows richly ornamented with pilasters, candelabra and scrollwork.
+Bust medallions decorate the large stair-tower.
+Inside, a display fireplace celebrates the owner’s humanist culture, its décor an apology of fortune, abundance and fertility.

-In 1547, the Member of Parliament Jean de Burnet acquired the hotel from Béringuier Maynier.
-Between 1547 and 1577 he enlarged the courtyard of honour and gave it a square shape with the extension of the wings (beyond the first bay).
-It is closed by a portico whose Doric columns and alternating brick and stone are inspired by the loggia of Assézat.
+In 1547, parlementary counselor Jean de Burnet acquired the house.
+Between 1547 and 1577 he enlarged the honor court, giving it a square shape by extending the wings, and closed it with a portico whose Doric columns and brick-and-stone alternation were inspired by Assézat’s loggia.

-Finally, between 1580 and 1591 the bishop Pierre de Lancrau, who became the owner, heightened the great staircase tower and built several windows featuring telamons, although it is difficult to know with certainty which windows are from the second work campaign and which are from the third.
+Between 1580 and 1591, Bishop Pierre de Lancrau, then owner, raised the large stair-tower and added several windows with atlantes.

-In the courtyard, some of the telamon windows on the first floor could be the work of Nicolas Bachelier, while those on the ground floor would be from the third campaign (end of the 16th century).
-The telamons and caryatids decorating the windows are remarkable for their diversity and realism, on the ground floor their tense musculatures seem to have difficulty carrying the entablature of the bays, on the ground floor the hybrid figures with lion's paws or pilasters display great anatomical and psychological realism.
-Other sculpted motifs abound in the frames and refer to the decor of royal buildings such as the Francis I Gallery in Fontainebleau, and are sometimes even inspired by famous works by Benvenuto Cellini and Michelangelo.
+In the court, some first-floor windows with atlantes may date to the second phase and be by Nicolas Bachelier; those at ground floor would be from the third phase (late 16th c.).
+The atlantes and caryatids show remarkable diversity and realism: upstairs, strained musculature bears the entablature; on the ground floor, hybrid figures with lion paws or pilasters display great anatomical and psychological realism.
+Other carved motifs in the frames reference royal edifices like the Galerie of king Francis I and sometimes take inspiration from works by Benvenuto Cellini and Michelangelo.